 Section 1 – Role and Size: The steering committee has been established to provide the leadership to develop and coordinate the on-going work of HCRC.
 It will also ensure appropriate use of all university resources.
-The committee will consist of 8 to 15 members representing the University and the community at large.
-Membership shall include a minimum of 8 University faculty and staff; nonprofit, business, and governmental representatives, and/or community partners and affiliates.
+The committee will consist of a minimum of 8 members representing the University and the community at large.
+Membership shall include University faculty and staff; nonprofit, business, and governmental representatives, and/or community partners and affiliates.

 Section 2 – Membership and Terms: Steering committee members will have no limit on the amount of time they may serve on the steering committee.
 Recommendations for new membership shall be submitted to the co-directors and presented to the standing steering committee for approval.

 Section 3 – Meetings and Notice: The committee will meet at least 3 times per year during the academic year.
 Meetings will take place at a previously agreed upon time and place.
 Emergency or additional meetings will be called at the discretion of the co-directors.

 Section 4 – Directorship: The steering committee will be led by co-directors recommended by the steering committee and submitted to the Dean of the College of Education and Human Development for approval.
-The co-directors shall be faculty in good standing, representing the sponsoring colleges.
-Compensation for carrying out their responsibilities will be negotiated with respective unit heads and Deans.
+The co-directors shall be faculty in good standing, representing different colleges, if possible.
+Compensation for carrying out their responsibilities will be negotiated as needed with the College.

-Section 5 – Committees: The steering committee may form standing or temporary committees as the need arises and to complete essential organizational duties.
-These committees will report to the steering committee.
+Section 5 – Committees: The steering committee may form standing or temporary subcommittees as the need arises and to complete essential organizational duties.
+These subcommittees will report to the steering committee.